Laf111/CEMU-Batch-Framework/README.md

 But if you clone the repository anyway, take care that some files might be encoded in UTF8.
 You might use the script ./tools/fixBatFiles.bat (used to produce a release) to force the ANSI encoding and remove trailing spaces in all files (this script also put files in read only).

-If you have any trouble, send me a private message on CEMU's reddit, Discord or GBATemp (to Laf111) and i'll gladly help you.
+If you have any trouble, send me a private message on CEMU's piracy reddit, CEMU's Discord or GBATemp (to Laf111) and i'll gladly help you.